Study of the Emergence of a Gluon Mass Scale from Center Vortices Using a Wave-Functional Formalism: Gauge-invariant correlators due to center vortices

-where $P_\beta =\beta|_q n_q$ and the tuple $\beta$ is a magnetic weight of the defining representation,
+where $P_\beta =\beta|_q n_q$ and the tuple $\beta$ is a magnetic weight of the defining representation.

 On the locally Abelian subspace, which is gauge invariant, the observable in Eq. \eqref{def-gi} gets simplified when using $C$ and $-C$.
-Unlike the fundamental Wilson loop, it is blind to the center, as the holonomies appear in the combination ${\rm Tr}\, (T_A\Gamma T_B\Gamma^{-1}) = {\rm Ad}(\Gamma)|_{AB}$.
-Indeed, from Eq. \eqref{Fst} and $n_q = T_A R_{A q}$:
+Unlike the fundamental Wilson loop, it is blind to the center, as the holonomies appear in the combination ${\rm Tr}\, (T_A\Gamma T_B\Gamma^{-1}) = \mathcal{R}(\Gamma)|_{AB}$.
+Indeed, from Eq. \eqref{Fst} and $n_q = T_A R_{A q}$,

-where we used ${\rm Ad}(\Gamma[A])= R(x) {\rm Ad}(\Gamma[\mathcal{A}]) R^{-1}(y)$ (cf. Eq. \eqref{Ad-g}).
+where we used $\mathcal{R}(\Gamma[A])= R(x) \mathcal{R}(\Gamma[\mathcal{A}]) R^{-1}(y)$ [cf. Eq. \eqref{Ad-g}].
 That is, the electric and magnetic correlators $O_E(C,-C)$ and $O_B(C,-C)$, which have the same form as in Eq. \eqref{def-gi}, with $E_i$ and $B_i$ in the place of $F_{\mu \nu}$, become local:

-Here, we shall study these observables in the Schr\"odinger picture, where the vacuum is described by a wavefunctional ($\Psi$) that depends on the gauge-field spatial components on a given time slice $\mathbb{R}^3$.
-The main gauge-invariant information about collimated fluxes, which are localized around $\bar{A}_i =-C_i(R)$, is given by their guiding centers $\gamma$, where $R$ contains defects, as well as the distribution of defining magnetic weights $\beta_i$, $i=1, \dots, N$ of elementary vortices.
-For typical configurations, we have (see the Supplementary Material).
+Here, we shall study these observables in the Schr\"odinger picture, where the vacuum is described by a wave functional ($\Psi$) that depends on the gauge-field spatial components on a given time slice $\mathbb{R}^3$.
+The main gauge-invariant information about collimated fluxes, which are localized around $\bar{\mathcal{A}}_i =-C_i(R)$, is given by their guiding centers $\gamma$, where $R$ contains defects, as well as the distribution of defining magnetic weights $\beta_i$, $i=1, \dots, N$ of elementary vortices.
+For typical configurations, we have (see the Supplemental Material \cite{suppl-mat}).

-The networks considered $\{\gamma \}$ include elementary loops, arrays with matching $N$ where $N$ vortex lines meet at a common point, and chains which are formed by a set of vortex lines carrying different charges, interpolated by monopoles, forming a configuration with a flux concentrated on the vortex lines.
+The networks considered $\{\gamma \}$ include elementary loops, arrays with $N$ matching where $N$ vortex lines meet at a common point, and chains which are formed by a set of vortex lines carrying different charges, interpolated by monopoles, forming a configuration with a flux concentrated on the vortex lines.
 These configurations were chosen in alignment with observations in the lattice.
 In this respect, large clusters of percolating center vortices were observed in Refs. \cite{percolating-1,percolating-2}.
-For $SU(3)$, the matching of three vortex lines was observed in Refs. \cite{branching,leinweber-nmatching}, and collimated chains were observed for $SU(2)$, $SU(3)$ in Refs. \cite{Stack2002,Ambjorn2000}, respectively.
-We also remark that, recently, the partition function corresponding to this center-vortex content was studied in Ref. \cite{weingarten-new} by means of a natural lattice framework based on the Weingarten representation of an ensemble of surfaces.
+For SU(3), the matching of three vortex lines was observed in Refs. \cite{branching,mickley2024}, and collimated chains were observed for SU(2) in Ref. \cite{Ambjorn2000}.